 The GDPR provides more detail on the particular procedures and criteria that the European Commission should consider when determining adequacy, stressing the need to ensure that the third country offers levels of protection that are "essentially equivalent to that ensured within the Union", and providing data subjects with effective and enforceable rights and means of redress.
 The European Commission shall consult with the EDPB when assessing levels of protection and ensure that there is on-going monitoring and review of any adequacy decisions made (at least every four years).
-The European Commission also has the power to repeal, amend or suspend any adequacy decisions.
-The Article 29 Working Party (now the EDPB) issued guidelines for the European Commission and the EDPB in November 2017 for the assessment of the adequacy of data protection in third countries.
+The European

-Other existing methods of transferring personal data continue to be recognised: Standard contractual clauses (SCCs) (either adopted by the Commission or adopted by a supervisory authority and approved by the European Commission) will remain an option and the existing sets of approved clauses remain in force.
-Note that the effectiveness of the SCCs is still the subject of an ongoing legal challenge in the CJEU from Max Schrems, with the final judgment expected later this year, but in the meantime, their use remains commonplace.
-Transfers based on SCCs no longer have to be notified or approved by supervisory authorities.
+Commission also has the power to repeal, amend or suspend any adequacy decisions.
+The EDPB issued guidelines for the European Commission and the EDPB in November 2017 for the assessment of the adequacy of data protection in third countries.

-The use of other appropriate safeguards, such as binding corporate rules (BCRs) and legally binding and enforceable instruments between public authorities, are also be accepted.
+Other methods of transferring personal data: Standard contractual clauses (SCCs) (either adopted by the Commission or adopted by a supervisory authority and approved by the European Commission) and binding corporate rules (BCRs) and legally binding and enforceable instruments between public authorities, are also accepted.

-Significantly, transfers are also be permitted where an approved code of conduct (based on the new scheme in Article 40) or an approved certification mechanism (based on the new scheme in Article 42) is used, provided that binding and enforceable commitments are made by the controller or processor in the third country to apply the appropriate safeguards, including as regards the data subjects' rights.
+Significantly, transfers are also permitted where an approved code of conduct (based on the scheme in Article 40) or an approved certification mechanism (based on the scheme in Article 42) is used, provided that binding and enforceable commitments are made by the controller or processor in the third country to apply the appropriate safeguards, including as regards the data subjects' rights.
 There are also provisions for ad hoc safeguards to be agreed, subject to authorisation from the competent supervisory authority.